These documents are in Adobe Acrobat format, and require Adobe Reader. If you do not have Adobe reader installed, you may download it here.

 THIS IS AN INTERACTIVE MAP

 This map displays the Project Area of the Gulf Coast Parkway, from US 98 to US 231.
-By clicking on the buttons below you can display or hide any of the proposed alignments.
-You can zoom using the + and – buttons or adjusting the slider.
+By clicking on the buttons below you can display or hide the proposed alignment.
+You can zoom using the + and - buttons or adjusting the slider.
 To move the map to a different area click the direction arrows, or place the cursor on the map and hold the left mouse button down to drag the map to a new location.
 You can search for an address by typing that address into the search box and clicking the Search button.
 You can also display satellite photography by clicking the Satellite button, switch back to Street Map by clicking Map, or display both by clicking Hybrid.
 You may return to the project area view by clicking the Project Area button.

 Please keep in mind that only one of the proposed alignments, or the No-Build option, will eventually be selected.